Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank constantly emits clouds of smoke that damage survivors caught in them.
-		// Requires "st_cloud.smx" to be installed.
+		// Requires "mt_cloud.smx" to be installed.
 		"Cloud Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.